alessandro-stella/nixos-config/README.md

 This repository contains my personal system and user configurations managed via Nix Flakes, including an automated theme and wallpaper switching pipeline optimized to preserve symbolic links.

+WARNING: there are still some bugs that needs to be figured out, such as no wallpaper on the first installation (run the theme changer to fix that)

 ## Quick Start

 Execute these separate steps to clone the repository and deploy the configuration using Nix Flakes.